artsy/artsy.github.io/_posts/2018-11-29-GraphQL-Stitching.markdown

 This one is interesting, we _don't_ want the version of `Artist` and `Artwork` from Gravity's GraphQL implementation - because the hand-rolled `Artwork` and `Artist` types which lives in the source code of Metaphysics right now is a combination of many sources, and front-end-client specific code.

 If we allowed the `Artist` or `Artwork` to overwrite the existing implementations it would be a massively breaking change.
+Compare the Artwork from [Gravity's GraphQL][grav-artwork] (5 fields) vs [Metaphysics' GraphQL][mp-artwork] (~90 fields) switching the types would cripple our front-ends.

 #### Merging Schemas